 Faculty Spotlight: Khorana Program for Scholars

-During the summer of 2017, Dr. Makarand (Mak) Paranjape, associate professor in the Department of Physics and a member of the India Initiative faculty committee, participated in the Khorana Program for Scholars.
+During the summer of 2017, Dr. Makarand (Mak) Paranjape, associate professor in the Department of Physics and a former member of the India Initiative faculty committee, participated in the Khorana Program for Scholars.
 Founded in 2007, the Khorana program is supported by the Indo-U.S. Science and Technology Forum (IUSSTF) and fosters scientific exchange between India and the United States by facilitating summer internships to Indian students, who work and study in a U.S. university research laboratory.

 Dr. Paranjape hosted a Khorana scholar, Mr. Suchintak Dash, in Georgetown’s Nanoscience and Microtechnology Lab, a shared-user facility in Regents Hall directed by Paranjape.
 A native of Bhubaneswar, Suchintak will enter the final year of his five-year dual degree bachelor’s/master’s program at Kalinga Institute of Industrial Technology School of Biotechnology in the fall.
 This summer, he is studying ion sensing in the Nanoscience and Microtechnology Lab.